Submission Deadline: January 22, 2021

 - The Firm award MUST provide a full spectrum of representation of the firm’s work and not focus on just one sector of the work, or on one partner.

-- The Jury must be given a clear ability to discern the authenticity of the work as having been prepared by the nominee firm either in whole or in part.
+- The Jury must be given a clear ability to discern the authenticity of the work as having been prepared by the submitter firm either in whole or in part.
 If in part or in collaboration with other firms or individuals, the roles and responsibilities of each collaborator must be clearly and fully described.
 Credit shall only be taken for the firm’s own work.

 - The Jury must also be able to interpret the quality of the materials presented based on clarity of text, drawings and photographs with suitable references, notes or other forms of identification as required.
 Lack of clarity diminishes the Jury’s ability to fairly compare and evaluate nominees.